wpsh/wpcs-for-envato/readme.md

 	}
 	```

-	Use `composer cs` to run the coding standard checks and `composer csfix` to automatically fix some of the coding standard violations.
+	Use `composer phpcs` to run the coding standard checks and `composer phpcs-fix` to automatically fix some of the coding standard violations.

 ## Configuration